-The start-up of your new pool is a major component to having a healthy easy to maintain pool in the long run.
-Most builders have warranties attached to their pools and you would not want to jeopardize the contract, so let us make sure you begin the new pool start up process correctly!
+Your new pool startup is a major component to having a healthy easy to maintain pool in the long run.
+Most builders have warranties attached to their pools and you would not want to jeopardize the contract, so let us make sure you begin the new pool startup process correctly!

-Our certified professionals have the knowledge to work with all start-up procedures universally used across the pool building world.
+Our Denton pool builders, certified professionals, have the knowledge to work with all new swimming pool start-up procedures universally used across the pool building world.

 - It’s important not to swim in the pool during the break in period.